-Accordingly, if you get into Churchill, you can be confident that you'll arrive at Cambridge at or above parity with your peers across the University, with the additional reassurance that research shows that post-16 examination performance correlates strongly with good degree outcomes.
+Accordingly, if you get into Churchill, you can be confident that you'll arrive at Cambridge at or above parity with your peers across the University, with the additional reassurance that research shows that post-16 examination performance (A Level, IB, and similar) correlates strongly with good degree outcomes.

-Our approach to conditional offers means that, if you want to apply to Churchill, you should have relevant attainment or predictions that are at the very least in line with the University's typical offer for your chosen course, noting any international entry requirements that may be applicable to you.
-If you don't, it is unlikely that we'll be able to progress your application.
+If you want to apply to Churchill, we'd recommend you have relevant predictions and/or attainment that are at the very least in line with the University's minimum offer level for your chosen course, noting any international entry requirements that may be applicable to you.
+If you don't, it's unlikely that we'll be able to progress your application.